 But offline stores are not just about customers experiencing products.
 One benefit of walking into a physical location is the guidance provided by Nykaa’s in-store beauty advisers.
 Another benefit is that if there’s a new product or brand launch, customers can be educated about them in the store, make their first purchase offline, and then repurchase online, knowing what to expect.

-As of December 2020, Nykaa was operating 76 stores across India and planned to continue expanding its offline footprint.
+As of December 2021, Nykaa was operating 84 stores across India and planned to continue expanding its offline footprint to 300 stores.

 In a bid to expand its business scope and capitalize on the brand reputation among young women, Nykaa launched a fashion vertical on its website in 2018.
 By Aug 2020, more than 600 brands were selling on Nykaa.
 A year after launching the women’s fashion vertical, Nykaa launched Nykaa Man, a website dedicated to selling men’s grooming products.